 - Do not ignore your emotional and physical health

-- The divorce is not the end of your life
+- Divorce is not the end of your life

 - Do not involve your kids because sometimes it gets nasty